 As much as possible, I collected interviews from a diverse set of leaders including women and underrepresented minorities.
 That in and of itself was not easy.
-I also collected interviews from managers with many years of experience and also those with only a few years in the field.
+I also collected interviews with managers with many years of experience and also those with only a few years in the field.

+P.S.
 Feel free to get in touch with me for ANYTHING including a call to discuss any questions or feedback you have.